lucas-su/pepper_teleop/teleop_setup.md

 deb [arch=amd64] https://packages.microsoft.com/ubuntu/20.04/prod focal main
 # deb-src [arch=amd64] https://packages.microsoft.com/ubuntu/20.04/prod focal main
 ```
+---
+If you are on ubuntu 18 you can install k4a, be sure to get version 1.3 and not 1.4 as 1.4 does not work.
 ```
 sudo apt-get update
-sudo apt install k4a-tools
-sudo apt install libk4a1.4-dev
+sudo apt install k4a-tools=1.3.* sudo apt install libk4a1.3 sudo apt install libk4a1.3-dev
 ```

-If that doesn't work, compile from source :
+If you are on ubuntu 20, these packages are not available and it is easiest to just download them:
 ```
 wget https://packages.microsoft.com/ubuntu/18.04/prod/pool/main/libk/libk4a1.3/libk4a1.3_1.3.0_amd64.deb
 wget https://packages.microsoft.com/ubuntu/18.04/prod/pool/main/libk/libk4a1.3-dev/libk4a1.3-dev_1.3.0_amd64.deb